alxmrs/xarray-sql/README.md

 This is a light-weight way to prove the value of the interface.

+The larger goal is to explore the hypothesis that [Pangeo](https://pangeo.io/) is a scientific database.
+Here, Qarray can be thought of as a missing DB front end.

 ## How does it work?

 All chunks in an Xarray Dataset are transformed into a Dask DataFrame via